fission-codes/spec/dialog/pomo_db/pomo_logic.md

 # Abstract

-Dialog is query language agnostic, and implementations MAY define arbitrary query frontends.
-This specification describes the semantics for Dialog's underlying query engine, to which these frontends MUST conform.
+PomoDB is query language agnostic, and implementations MAY define arbitrary query frontends.
+This specification describes the semantics for PomoLogic, a variant of Datalog, designed for recursive query processing against PomoDB.

 # 1. Introduction

+TODO: Now that the query language is described in a few layers, some of these details should be pulled out of PomoLogic so they can be reused for non-recursive queries: PomoRA is probably the place for that.

-The semantics of Dialog's underlying query engine match those of Datalog, extended to support queries over time against a dynamic and content-addressable database.
+The semantics of PomoLogic match those of Datalog, extended to support queries over time against a dynamic and content-addressable database.

 By restricting the expressivity of the engine in this way, it's able to take advantage of the CALM Theorem to ensure the confluence of any programs written using the system.